-Unit 5: Positioning and Professional Preparation Unit 6: Developing Creative Perspectives Unit 7: Voice and Vision Unit 8: Fashion Critical Studies year, you will benefit from the opportunity to interact with, and gain feedback from external guest speakers and live projects.
+Unit 5: Positioning and Professional Preparation Unit 6: Developing Creative Perspectives Unit 7: Voice and Vision Unit 8: Fashion Critical Studies In stage 2, Unit 5 encourages you to consolidate the skills needed to develop and articulate your own practice.
+You will further enhance your knowledge of industry and collaborative working with a focus on your future employability.
+During this year, you will benefit from the opportunity to interact with, and gain feedback from external guest speakers and live projects.
 In Units 6 and 7 you will explore the breadth of your subject, gaining confidence and developing your individual talents to allow you to form your own opinions.
 Learning includes studio and formal tutorial guidance, seminars, lectures, external projects and competitions, critiques, personal research, independent study and team projects.
-Unit 8 offers a range of research methods and approaches which will support you in undertaking more selfdirected study.
+Unit 8 offers a range of research methods and approaches which will support you in undertaking more self-directed study.
 This unit centres on the critical and cultural theories, which underpin the thinking and creative practice throughout the course.